jrhubott/BirdNET-Pi/README.md

 </p>

 ## About this fork:
+This is a fork from [Nachtzuster](https://github.com/Nachtzuster/BirdNET-Pi), who has been building from the original BirdNET-Pi.
+So far I've opened pull requests for all of my changes to Nachtzuster's repo also, but incase they don't get approved I'm putting them here.

-I've been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
+Nachtzuster has been building on [mcguirepr89's](https://github.com/mcguirepr89/BirdNET-Pi) most excellent work to further update and improve BirdNET-Pi.
 Maybe someone will find it useful.

 Changes include: